-For the following calculations, all the mandates at companies registered in the commercial registry (or in a similar registry abroad) are taken into account.
-The mandates at companies of the group count as one single mandate.
+For the following calculations, all the mandates at companies registered in the Swiss commercial registry (or in a similar registry abroad) are taken into account.
+The mandates at companies of the same group count as a single mandate.
 The mandates of chairman of the board in companies subject to an ordinary audit count double.

-Ethos is aware that certain mandates can entail a particularly high workload, for example the chairman of the audit committee of a board of directors.
+Ethos is aware that certain tasks within the board of directors can entail a particularly high workload, for example the chairmanship of the audit committee.
 In these situations, Ethos will assess on a case-by-case basis whether the nominee has sufficient availability.